top of page

 ACCOMMODATION AND FOOD

-One of our students can sometimes accommodate visiting teachers.
+One of our teachers can sometimes accommodate visiting teachers who are coming for several days.
 Students travelling long distances to attend on a regular basis can sometimes be accommodated by one of our teachers or students.
-Wilmslow has several hotels and has many restaurants, pubs and coffee shops within a few minutes' walk of the school.

 The Wilmslow Lodge hotel is a few minutes' walk from the school.
 It is probably the most convenient place to stay in Wilmslow but it is usually a little more expensive than the others.
-The rooms are of a similar standard to Premier Inn.
+The rooms are of a slightly higher standard than Premier Inn.
 The hotel has no other facilities apart from the attached large pub, which is friendly and pleasant, with a good restaurant.
 Request a room at the back of the hotel at the opposite end to Sainsbury's for the quietest night.

 If you are travelling by car, nearly all of the major hotel chains, from the simplest to the most luxurious, can be found serving Manchester Airport.